oracle/content-and-experience-toolkit/sites/doc/compiler.md

 #### Hydrate Function

 Instead of in-lining the JavaScript, you can include a hydrate function in your render.js file and note that the component requires "hydration" at runtime when you return the compiled markup.
-This avoids repetitious <script> tags as well as enabling you to leverage existing JavaScript code to managing eventing.
+This avoids repetitious tags as well as enabling you to leverage existing JavaScript code to managing eventing.

 > Note: Even though the render.js file is loaded, the render() function is NOT called during hydrate, only the hydrate() function is called.